New Art Bench Unveiling

 Two new benches have been in progress during the fall and early winter, with local artists painting them in a studio space rented by the Town.
 Each bench has been developed with the idea that art should be accessible, interactive and woven into everyday life.

-The bench being unveiled on December 21, created by local artist Danielle Corsetto, is the first of these new additions.
+The bench unveiled on December 21, created by local artist Danielle Corsetto, is the first of these new additions.

 * * *

-The Bench Initiative will continue to roll out over time across different locations as part of the Town’s broader efforts to enhance walkability, public spaces and the overall downtown experience.
+The Bench Initiative will continue to roll out over time across different locations as part of the Town’s broader efforts to enhance walkability, public spaces, and the overall downtown experience.

 More: Shepherdstown News